renspringlea/ryba.ren/index.markdown

 * Starling Days (Rowan Hisayo Buchanan) [fiction]
 * Carmilla (Joseph Sheridan Le Fanu) [fiction]
 * Domestic Monastery: Creating Spiritual Life at Home (Ronald Rolheiser)
-* Fat Sex: New Directions in Theory and Activism (ed.
-Helen Hester and Caroline Waters)

 ## Blog
 *These posts are hot takes and little tidbits that I find interesting, not systematic or rigorous examinations of any topic.
 I do not use generative AI to write (exceptions are clearly labelled).*